Andrew3000s/telegram_freestorage_poc/README.md

 - File hashing is performed using the `hashlib` library.
 - Compression and encryption are handled using the `zipfile` (for standard compression) and `pyzipper` (for encrypted archives) libraries.
 - Configuration settings are read from a `config.ini` file using the `configparser` library.
+- Rate limiting for Telegram API calls is implemented using the `aiolimiter` library.

 **Web Backend (`flask_backend.py`)**